CodingLife1024/blog-content/deep-work-notes-and-takeaways-part-II.md

 Assuming you're able to solve your next-step question, the final step of this structured approach to deep thinking is to consolidate your gains by reviewing clearly the answer you identified.
 At this point, you can push yourself to the next level of depth by starting the process over.
 This cycle of reviewing and storing variables, identifying and tackling the next-step question, then consolidating your gains is like an intense workout routine for your concentration ability.

 ##### 4. Memorize a Deck of Cards

+"_We found that one of the biggest differences between memory athletes and the rest of us is in a cognitive ability that’s not a direct measure of memory at all but of attention._"

+A side effect of memory training, in other words, is an improvement in your general ability to concentrate.
+This ability can then be fruitfully applied to any task demanding deep work.